shijiale0609/ac-bo-hackathon.github.io/_projects/project-22-chemical-similarity-custom-kernel-BO.md

 # github: AC-BO-Hackathon/<your-repo-name>

 ---
 The default distance function used in the kernel functions of Gaussian Processes is the Euclidean distance.
 The configuration of these kernels significantly influences the model's performance.
-In this work, we developed chemical similarity-informed kernels for Bayesian Optimization to predict the yields of reactants.
-Additionally, we will compare how different chemical similarity functions can affect the performance of Bayesian Optimization.
+In this work, we develop chemical similarity-informed kernels for Bayesian Optimization to predict the yields of reactants.
+Additionally, we compare how different chemical similarity functions can affect the performance of Bayesian Optimization.

 Reference: